abz-conf/abz-conf.github.io/.github/src/content/site/2026/Registration.md

 ## Registration

-The registration information will appear inside <a href="https://conf.researchr.org/home/fm-2026">the FM 2026 website</a>.
+The registration information is on <a href="https://conf.researchr.org/attending/fm-2026/registration">the FM 2026 website</a>.